 On your ACT score report, you'll see subscores in each of four domains (scored from 1-6).
 Because two graders score your essay, you'll receive a total score out of 12 in each domain.
 Your four domain scores are then averaged to get your total ACT Writing score, also out of 12.
 The four domains your essay is scored across are as follows:

 #1: Ideas and Analysis

-Do you discuss all three perspectives provided?
 What's your perspective on the topic?
-[How] Do you compare the perspectives to one another?
+[How] Do you compare your perspective to at least one other perspective?